 - Fear or avoidance of places where panic attacks have occurred in the past

 Depressive disorders are also similar to PTSD in the symptomology and often in etiology.
+For our blog on PTSD and depression click here.
 Depression is not just being moody or sad.
 Depression is a serious illness where the depressive state can last months or even years and only treatment can help.
 A person cannot just “snap out of it.”
 Depressive disorders can be caused by the same traumatic events that cause PTSD, as well as difficult life circumstance, medical conditions, grief, and stress.
 Depressive disorders include such conditions as

 - Major Depressive Disorder;

 - Psychotic Depression;

 Different depressive disorders have different symptomology, but there are several symptoms that overlap with PTSD such as:

 - Loss of interest in previously pleasurable activities;